ecampana/borrow-my-style/README.md

 [Modeling rentability (notebook)](https://nbviewer.jupyter.org/github/ecampana/borrow-my-style/blob/master/modeling-rentability.ipynb)

 We are now ready to model inventory trends for our client company.
 The main focus here will be to explore different machine learning algorithms to predict item performance based on brand name, item type, apparel size, and rental price.
-The reason we are restricted to only these features is that lenders will only be providing this info rmation.
+The reason we are restricting ourselves to these particular features is that lenders will be able to provide this information for us. rmation.